dart-lang/language/working/augmentation-libraries/feature-specification.md

         1. Replace a matching variable, getter, and/or setter in the namespace with the declaration.
-Inside the augmenting variable's initializer expression, an `augment super` expression invokes the original variable initializer.
+Inside the augmenting variable's initializer expression, an `augmented` expression invokes the original variable initializer.

 ## Documentation comments